filecoin-project/boost/README.md

 1. Build images from the root of the Boost repository

 ```
-make docker/all
+make clean docker/all
 ```

 On ARM-based systems (*Apple M1/M2*) you need to force building Filecoin's Rust libraries from the source
 ```
-make docker/all ffi_from_source=1 build_lotus=1
+make clean docker/all ffi_from_source=1 build_lotus=1
 ```

-If you need to build containers using a specific version of lotus then provide the version as a parameter, e.g. `make docker/all lotus_version=v1.20.0-rc2 build_lotus=1`.
+If you need to build containers using a specific version of lotus then provide the version as a parameter, e.g. `make clean docker/all lotus_version=v1.20.0-rc2 build_lotus=1`.
 The version must be a tag or a remote branch name of [Lotus git repo](https://github.com/filecoin-project/lotus).

 ### Start devnet docker stack